-The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services.
-This report does not include statistics for AOL Inc., which Verizon acquired in June 2015; AOL is issuing its separate transparency report.
+The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services and telematics services.
+This report does not include statistics for AOL Inc., which Verizon acquired in June 2015, or Yahoo!, which Verizon acquired in June 2017.
+Yahoo! and AOL have formed Oath, which will issue a separate transparency report.

 United States report

-The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the second half of 2016.
-The total number of demands (and the number of subpoenas, orders, warrants and emergency requests) in the second half of 2016 were generally comparable with the number of demands we received in prior six-month periods.
+The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the first half of 2017.
+The table presents data for the past three years; data from prior periods can be found by clicking on the Archive tab at the top of the page.
+The total number of demands (and the number of subpoenas, orders, warrants and emergency requests) in the first half of 2017 were generally comparable with the number of demands we received in prior six-month periods.

 The vast majority of these various types of demands relate to our consumer customers; we receive relatively few demands regarding our enterprise customers.
 We do not release customer information unless authorized by law, such as a valid law enforcement demand or an appropriate request in an emergency involving the danger of death or serious physical injury.